luistak/cross-mfe-communication/article-draft.md

  - Extra features to retrieve dispatched events
  - Open source ❤️

-### Custom implementation <a name="custom-implementation"></a>
+### Custom implementation :poin <a name="custom-implementation"></a>

-After all of these examples you could also merge some of them and create your custom implementation, using **your abstractions** encapsulating your app needs, but these options could be tricky and easy to mess up.
+After all of these examples you could also merge some of them and create your custom implementation, using **your abstractions** encapsulating your app needs, but these options could be tricky and **easy to mess up**.

-## Conclusion
+## Conclusion 🚀
-There is no perfect or best solution, my suggestion is to [avoid hasty abstractions](https://kentcdodds.com/blog/aha-programming/) and tries to use the simplest solution like props and callbacks if it does not suit to your needs try the other one until it feels good!
+There is no perfect or best solution, my suggestion is to [avoid hasty abstractions](https://kentcdodds.com/blog/aha-programming/) and tries to use the simplest solution like props and callbacks, if it does not suit to your needs, try the other one until it feels good!

-You can dive deep in those examples in [this repository](https://github.com/luistak/cross-mfe-communication).

-Comment below which one you prefer and why 🚀
+You can dive deep in all of those examples in [this repository](https://github.com/luistak/cross-mfe-communication) on github and also feel free comment below which one you prefer and why 🚀